Olenivka penal facility: Prisoners of war and ICRC's role

 The Third Geneva Convention grants the ICRC the right to go wherever POWs are held and we shall also have full liberty to choose the places we wish to visit.
 Specifically, this means that we have a legal right to speak to POWs repeatedly and in private to understand how they are being treated and to visit all facilities where they are being interned, to determine whether they meet the standards laid down by IHL.
 The aim of these interviews and visits is to make sure that the integrity and dignity of POWs are respected, and that their conditions of internment are in line with laws and internationally recognized standards.

-In addition, the Third Geneva Convention confers upon the ICRC Central Tracing Agency a specific role, namely, to collect and centralize all information it can obtain on POWs, whether through official or private channels, for onward transmission to the parties to the conflict and to the families of the persons concerned.
+In addition, the Third Geneva Convention confers upon the ICRC Central Tracing Agency a specific role, namely, to collect and centralize all information it can obtain on POWs, whether through official or private channels, for onward transmission to the parties to the armed conflict and to the families of the persons concerned.
 This system helps prevent PoWs from going missing, by accounting for those in hands of adversary and providing information to their families.

 Families of the PoWs tell us they are trying to get through to ICRC but cannot reach you.
 What do you say to that?